 Tablets and electronic data capture software

 The Terrestrial AIM Team at the National Operations Center (NOC) strongly encourages individual field offices to purchase their own tablets.
 See the Terrestrial Master Equipment List 2-9-17 for more details on tablet specifications.
-If securing a tablet becomes a barrier to collecting AIM data, it may be possible to borrow a tablet for the season from the NOC.
-Please contact Joseph Halloran for more information on borrowing tablets.

 Sometimes it is necessary to supplement electronic data with paper data sheets if a tablet crashes or is temporarily unavailable.
 Note that paper data sheets should not be used in lieu of electronic data capture and should be used for backup only.
 DIMA not only saves time but greatly increases the data quality!
 You can find pdf versions of the data forms here.